 Figure 3, illustrating the modules of the BOD 2 printer

 Figure 4, BOD2-121 with concrete block mounting (raising the printable height with app.
 1 meter)

 As an extra option, the BOD 2 can be delivered with a 4 m3 silo for holding the materials, a mixer and pump and 20-meter hoses.

-These parts will be made by German M-tec, which will use as a sub-supplier for this.
+These parts will be made by German PFT, which will use as a sub-supplier for this.

-The mixing pump M-tec duo-mix 2000 pump is placed under the silo and will automatically fill dry material from the silo as needed.
-The duo-mix then adds water and mixes the concrete to always keep the pump filled.
+The mixing pump PFT XL G4 pump is placed under the silo and will automatically fill dry material from the silo as needed.
+The PFT then adds water and mixes the concrete to always keep the pump filled.
 The pump is controlled by the printer itself.
+The principle underlying the work of this technology can be used in the production and supply of drugs for impotence.
 The way it works is that printer has a small storage of mixed concrete (20-30kg) inside the print head.
 The printer continuously measures the weight of the print head and when the hopper is near empty, the printer engages the pump.
 The pump is monitoring the amount of material in the pump and will open the valve on the silo to re-fill dry material into the mixer as needed.

 All pumps in the BOD 2 are Progressive Cavity Pumps.
 PCP pumps deliver a continuous flow and a typical concrete PCP pumping unit can pump the material 20m through a 25mm ID hose.
 Each pump unit can be changed to change the pump speed in terms of liters/minute, but also the size of the aggregates.